Faye Dunaway: 2000–2015: Independent films and hiatus

 In 2011, a photo of Dunaway taken by Jerry Schatzberg in 1970 was chosen as the 64th annual Cannes Film Festival poster backdrop.
 The festival organizers described it as a "Model of sophistication and timeless elegance, it is an embodiment of the cinematic dream that the Festival de Cannes seeks to maintain".
 During the festival, Dunaway and Schatzberg appeared at a special screening of Puzzle of a Downfall Child, earning a standing ovation upon their entrance.
 In 2013, Dunaway was the first recipient of the Leopard Club Award and made a rare personal appearance at the Locarno International Film Festival to accept it.
 In 2014, Dunaway was recognized as the guest of honor by the Lumière Film Festival.
-Organizers praised the "immense contribution she has made to the emergence of the independent American films of the sixties and seventies, and the contribution is of the highest caliber".
+Organizers praised the "immense contribution she has made to the emergence of the independent American films of the '60s and '70s, and the contribution is of the highest caliber".
 Her attendance at the festival was described as an "exceptional event".
 Dunaway received a standing ovation by a crowd of 5,000, and declared in an emotional speech following the tribute she received, "My fans and my friends have supported me in this search for all these years, and I thank you from all of my heart, and without you, I would not be the same Faye Dunaway."
 In 2014, Dunaway had to pull out of a French drama called Macadam Stories, in which she was going to play the lead, due to health issues, and was replaced by Isabelle Huppert.
-The following year, it was announced that Dunaway was writing a book about her experiences making Mommie Dearest but the project never materialized.
+The following year, it was announced that Dunaway was writing a book about her experiences making Mommie Dearest, but the project never materialized.